-Chandni Plant is known by many names such as Tagar Flower, Crape Jasmine, Crepe Jasmine and East India Rosebay etc.
+Chandni Plant is known by many names such as Tagar Flower, Crepe Jasmine, East India Rosebay, etc.

-This attractive plant got its name Chandni (Moonlight) because it blooms under moonlight.
+This attractive plant got its name Chandni (Moonlight) because it blooms under the moonlight.

 “And when its white flowers open up in the dark to the contrasting green leaves it is a sight that houses forever in your mind.”

-Any nature lover will love to have this beautiful 365 days flowering plant in their home.
+Any nature lover will love to have this beautiful 365-day flowering plant in their home.

 Today in this post I will tell you everything on:

-Chandni Plant – How to Grow & Care for it?
+Chandni Flower Plant – How to Grow & Care for it?